cyberiums/cyberdoc/docs/_dapp/mobile-accounts.md

 ### Signing on iOS (Swift 3)

-Assuming we already have an instance of a `GethKeyStore` called `ks` from the previous sections, we can create a new account to sign transactions with via it's already demonstrated `newAccount` method; and to avoid going into transaction creation for now, we can hard-code a random transaction to sign instead.
+Assuming we already have an instance of a `Geth FlavoursKeyStore` called `ks` from the previous sections, we can create a new account to sign transactions with via it's already demonstrated `newAccount` method; and to avoid going into transaction creation for now, we can hard-code a random transaction to sign instead.